chitoku/jetson-containers-tutorial/docs/07_ci_cd_workflow_generation_.md

+---
+layout: default
-# Chapter 7: CI/CD Workflow Generation
+title: "Chapter 7: CI/CD Workflow Generation"
+nav_order: 07
+---

 In [Chapter 6: Documentation Generator](06_documentation_generator_.md), we saw how the project automatically creates helpful README files by pulling information directly from the package definitions and other sources.
 This keeps the documentation accurate and up-to-date.